jbvmio/channelrouter/README.md

 ```

 # Broadcasting, adding multiple channels:
-If you use channelrouter to send a broadcast, the type sent will be matched to all other channels that are set to the same type, as well as channels that have not been set at all, ie. <nil>
+If you use ChannelRouter to send a broadcast, the type sent will be matched to all other channels that are set to the same type, as well as channels that have not been set at all, ie. <nil>
 ```
 package main